charmoniumQ/wf-reg-test/README.md

     - [ ] Make sure Conda cache and Singularity cache are disabled.
     - [ ] Run singularity in a tighter container.
 In the current system, the process can still write to $HOME, I think.
     - [ ] Make sure malicious workflows can do no damage.
+    - [ ] Move Conda dirs and Singularity dirs to the same root.
     - [ ] Capture a summary Singularity image files and Conda env without storing the entire thing.
 This can be useful for provenance, tell me the first difference between their run and mine.
+	- [ ] Use cgroups instead of taskste (see also benchexec)
   - [ ] SAW NGW (proprietary)
   - [ ] Galaxy
   - [ ] WDL